-Immobile scores hat trick, misses penalty as Lazio hits 6
+Juventus loses at home to Empoli in 1st game after Ronaldo

-ROME (AP) — Italy striker Ciro Immobile scored a first-half hat trick and saw his penalty saved as Lazio routed Spezia 6-1 on Saturday to build on its opening victory in Serie A.
+Italy striker Ciro Immobile scored a first-half hat trick and saw his penalty saved as Lazio routed Spezia 6-1 to build on its opening victory.

 The 31-year-old Immobile also scored in Lazio’s 3-1 win at Empoli to start the season last weekend.